 What we stand for

-Freedom of individual cutting-edge research
+Room for individual cutting-edge research

 How do cultures and societies change in the context of rapidly progressing globalization and increasingly complex networks?